 - NAPS (Nightime Alternative Program - Study)

 With the 2011 ACGME work hour restrictions to 16 hour shifts for interns, most programs have a night float system.
 At Banner, we feel night float is not conducive for resident well-being or resident education.
 We instead have NAPS, which is a variation of night float where interns work 15 hour shifts followed by 33 hours off of work.
-NAPS is done 4-5 months during the year.
-NAPS also includes a dedicated study and testing plan to set interns on the road to life-long learning.
+NAPS is done 3-4 months during the year.
+NAPS also includes a dedicated study and testing program to set interns on the road to life-long learning.

 - Research: Banner Good Samaritan places a high priority on patient safety and clinical outcomes.
 Part of this is a value for research.
 Every resident conducts and presents a research project during their four years.
 The most commonly utilized opportunities are within the SimET Center or in conjunction with Phoenix Perinatal Associates, but all other areas of interest are encouraged as well.

-- Outpatient gynecology: Several years ago, residents began rotating through through the ambulatory women's center at the nearby VA hospital.
+- Outpatient gynecology: Several years ago, residents began rotating through the ambulatory women's center at the nearby VA hospital.
 This has been a tremendous opportunity for outpatient gynecology training.
-The program has continued to expand and the VA is now building a Women's Center of Excellence, which will serve the increasing numbers of female veterans throughout Arizona.
+The program has continued to expand and the VA is now building a Women's Center of Excellence which will serve the increasing numbers of female veterans throughout Arizona.

 - Elective: Residents have a remarkable opportunity to explore any unique interests they have during their elective rotation of their third year.
 The possibilities are extensive and recent graduates have traveled to Africa, South America, China and Italy, as well as many residents who stay in Phoenix to focus on a distinctive learning prospect.